amariwan/amariwan/README.md

 <h2>👨🏽‍💻 Talking about Personal Stuffs:</h2>

 <p style="font-size:16px">
-  👨🏻‍🎓 I have successfully completed my education at OSZ Teltow, where I studied [Name deines Studienfachs].
+  👨🏻‍🎓 I have successfully completed my education at OSZ Teltow, where I studied IT Specialist Application Development.
 Education has been a valuable part of my journey, and now I'm ready to apply my knowledge and skills in the real world.

   😊 Lifelong learning is a core value for me.
 I believe in continually seeking opportunities to grow and develop, both personally and professionally.